tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Commit and push your changes to git
 - Each commit should be responding to a single task or question
 - Why is it important to keep your commit to a single task or question?
+  It is generally better to have a lot of very small commits rather than one big commit.
+Small commits make it easier to understand the history of changes, review code, and identify where bugs were introduced.
+Each commit should represent a single logical change, which improves collaboration and makes it easier to revert or modify specific changes if needed. everything is working?
+  - Keeping the commit to single task will help in reviewing the code easily, and in understanding the history of changes.
+It will be easier to debug the code, if any error occurs.
 - Is it better to have a lot of very small commits, or one big commit when everything is working?
+  - It's better to have a lot of very small commits as each commit will represent a single logical change which will help in identifying where the bug was introduced and if working on a team project, it will help the other person to understand what you've done.
 - What are the most important commands to know in git?

 ## Introduction to Sockets